Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 January is winter, so plan for cold.

-Hopefully the sun will be out on New Years Day, and you can enjoy something outdoors (see below for lots of ideas for things you can do!)
+Hopefully the sun will be out on New Year's Day, and you can enjoy something outdoors (see below for lots of ideas for things you can do!)

-Just make sure to dress warmly and in layers.
 Start with a silk/cashmere/light wool undergarment like a tank top, camisole, henley or t-shirt.

 Click here for my suggestions for what to pack for Rome in January.

-On New Years Day, Rome's public transportation begins running at 8am.
+On New Year's Day, Rome's public transportation begins running at 8am.

 For more about public transportation in Rome New Years Day, visit the ATAC website (much of this page is available also in English but holiday schedules are in Italian only.)